Stage One – The Defining Questions

 None of the concepts have been approved or finalised yet, so this is your opportunity to get your voice heard in the design phase of the new program concept.
 Following this national consultation period, the concepts will be reviewed and improved based on the feedback received, before being tested in real Scout Groups and refined further.

 You can have your voice heard by attending one of the workshops being held around Australia.
 The workshops are the best format to hear the concepts and be able to interact with others to discuss opinions, and to submit your thoughts.
-For those who are unable to attend a face-to-face workshop, the materials are expected to be released online in March 2017.
+For those who are unable to attend a face-to-face workshop, the materials will be released online in June 2017.
 After the workshop, you will have also the opportunity to provide further feedback and your in-depth thoughts through an online survey.
-Keep an eye on the Youth Program Review website and your regular Branch communication channels for where your local presentation is!
+Find your local Workshop here!

-The consultation is being run nationally and is expected to end in mid-April 2017.
+The consultation is being run nationally and will close in August 2017.

-After extensive consultation, revising and reflection from Stage 4.5, Stage 5 will see the New Program Concept evolve from concepts to reality.
-Pending decisions of relevant National Committees, a detailed ‘Program Manual’ is expected to be delivered in March 2017, with distribution to the Scouting community following soon thereafter.
-This document will incorporate feedback received during the workshops, and will eventually form a guide for Scouting in the future.
+After extensive consultation, trials, revising and reflection, Stage 5 will see the New Program Concepts evolve from concepts to reality.
+Pending decisions of relevant National Committees, a detailed ‘Program Manual’ is expected to be delivered in late 2017, with distribution to the Scouting community following soon thereafter.
+This document will incorporate feedback received during the Workshops, and will eventually form a guide for Scouting in the future.
 It will contain concrete frameworks and procedures that will show how incredible youth led programs are created and implemented effectively using the Scout Method.